Fahme/bumpp-assessment/readme.md

 We provide a design to play with this data @ [Figma designs](https://www.figma.com/file/mkP9uv5A0kO3eY2msu128B/Bumpp-Web-Technical-Assessment?node-id=0:1)

 We assume you'll be able to make it nice, visually pleasing.
-You can use external CSS libraries or frameworks. if you have time work on making it responsive so it would be usable.
+You can use external CSS libraries or frameworks. if you have time work on making it responsive so it would be usable on different devices.